 If a case does not settle during litigation then a trial is necessary.
 At trial, the parties will present their witnesses as well as their evidence.
 The lawyers for the parties will present their arguments and the jury will issue a verdict.
 I am a Boston car accident lawyer that will try your case in court if necessary.

-Determining Fault For A Massachusetts Automobile Accident
+Who Is At Fault For A Massachusetts Automobile Accident?

 If you were injured in a car accident in Massachusetts, fault needs to be established against the negligent party.
 Typically, in the event the other driver hit you from behind, made an illegal left turn, or ran a red light, then the other driver will be held liable.
 Regardless of how the crash occurred, as long as you are no more than 50% at-fault, then you may collect pain and suffering damages.

 The trickier situation is when both drivers point to the other one for being at-fault for the crash.
 Also, many car insurance claims are disputed by insurance companies on liability grounds.
 This is why it really pays to have qualified and experienced representation on your side if you believe the accident was not your fault.
 We analyze all aspects of your case in order to win your case.